inugami-dev64/Deng/README.md

     - In renderer.h change ``` #define DEBUG 1 ``` to ``` #define DEBUG 0 ``` <br>
     - Run ``` $ make precompile ``` and then ``` $ make ``` <br>

+Link to Liberty Statue model used as a example: https://free3d.com/3d-model/statue-of-liberty-73656.html <br>

 PS!
 I haven't tried to compile and run it on windows yet! <br>